jenita-john/Lead-Compensator-Calculator/README.md

 5. The specs for the model is again calculated using the stepinfo function.

 The program also generates necessary bode plots and step response.

+## Output
+Figure 1 and Figure 2 gives the step response of uncompensated system Figure 3 Compares Gmu(model) with Gcl
+Figure 4 gives the bode plot of the open loop system